kaga0008/CST8916-Assignment2/README.md

 ## Elizabeth Kaganovsky (040956895)

 ### 1. Executive Summary
-The following document will provide a high-level comparison of roughly equivalent services in Microsoft Azure, Amazon Web Services and Google Cloud Platform
+The following document will provide a high-level comparison of roughly equivalent services in Microsoft Azure, Amazon Web Services and Google Cloud Platform in the areas of RESTful APIs, GraphQL services, WebSocket services, data streaming services, and stream analytics services.
+Each CSP offers competitive options which often are very close to functionality with one another, leading for ecosystem integration to become one of the main guiding tenets for organizations seeking to reap the benefits of the cloud.
+A key finding from this assingment is that each CSP offers such a wealth of options that often times multiple similar services can be used to achieve more or less the same result.

 ### 2. Introduction
 Cloud computing is most often provided by one of three cloud service providers (CSPs).
 Amazon Web Services, launched in 2006, remains the market leader with a massive variety of services for countless industries.
 Since 2010 Microsoft has offered Azure, which brings with it a unique integration with Microsoft products and sovereignty options for governments.
 Google Cloud Platform caught up in 2011, offering customers a variety of tools for data analytics and machine learning, with robust support for containerized workloads.
 There is a myriad of additional cloud providers (IBM, Oracle, and Tencent among them), but to limit the scope of this document, only the three largest CSPs will be studied.
 The purpose of this comparison is to gain a deeper understanding of the services offered by the three major CSPs--while the services are considered rough equivalents, there are intricacies in each offering that can completely derail development if unaccounted for in the development process.